thebearingedge/code-container/README.md

 ## Post-Create Command to Set Permissions

-This is here to isolate the `dev` user's processes from the `vscode` user's processes.
+Run this script in `"postCreateCommand"` to isolate the `dev` user's processes from the `vscode` user's processes.

 ```sh
 #!/bin/sh